eyob721/alx-low_level_programming/0x0C-more_malloc_free/README.md

     -   a function that concatenates two strings.
 The function takes as an argument two strings and number of bytes (n) as an integer.
 The function concatenates the first n bytes from the second string to the first string.
 If n is greater than the length of the second string, it concatenates the whole second string to the first string, it doesn't go beyond that.
 -   2-calloc.c
     -   a function that allocates memory for an array, using malloc.
 Similar to the function calloc.
+-   3-array_range.c
+    -   a function that creates an array of integers.
+The function takes two integers as arguments (min and max integers) and returns a pointer to the array.
+The array contains values all integers starting from min(included) to max(included), and ordered from min to max.

 ## Advanced